dsarrut/gate-exercices/ex6.md

     /gate/source/Yttrium/gps/energy 0 MeV
 ```

-Dont forget to add thea radioactive decay process:
+Do not forget to add the radioactive decay process:

 ```
     /gate/physics/addProcess RadioactiveDecay
     /gate/physics/addPhysicsList emstandard_opt3
 ```

-Also analyse the emitted e- and gamma from other radionuclides used for treatment, for example Lutetium-177 or Iode-131.
+Analyze the emitted e- and gamma from other radionuclides used for treatment, for example Lutetium-177 or Iode-131.
 You may also consider radionuclides used for imaging: Indium-111 (spect), Gallium-68 (pet) or Fluor-18 (pet).

 Information can be found on http://www.nucleide.org/DDEP_WG/DDEPdata.htm.

 ### Step 2

 Modify the previous simulations in order to plot the depth dose curve of the radionuclides in water.
 You may have to change the direction of emission of the source along a defined direction.
 Consider a depth resolution of for example, 0.2 mm.

 What are the differences in absorbed dose according to the radionuclides ?